oroinc/documentation/book/installation.rst

         CustomLog /var/log/apache2/platform_application_access.log combined
     </VirtualHost>

-If you use **Nginx** as webserver your virtual host configuration should looks like:
+If you are using **Nginx** as webserver your virtual host configuration should look like this:

 .. code-block:: nginx